j-d-carmichael/boats/docs/README.md

  - Inject common content and responses
  - Mixins within y(a)ml files
  - Variables within y(a)ml files
+ - Include files with Typescript like shorthand via absolute paths in the boatsrc file
  - See [built in functions](#template-functions-built-in) below for more

 Point boats at an entry index file and let it compile the rest automatically, either AsyncApi, OpenAPI or Swagger